-A temporary removal of a student from their community/campus for a defined number of days, except in the case of a pre-expulsion suspension; students serving suspensions may attend pre-arranged conferences or courses, attend any day or night school functions of the Nelson County Schools that contribute to the overall educational experience of the student, and ride the school bus with principal/designee approval.
-The principal/designee shall report the decision to suspend by telephone or mail to the student's parent/guardian as soon as they can be contacted following the disciplinary process;
+A temporary removal of a student from their community/campus for a defined number of days, except in the case of a pre-expulsion suspension; students serving suspensions (in school suspension and/or 45 day placements at the Academy) may attend pre-arranged conferences or courses and may attend any day or night school functions of the Nelson County Schools (NCS) that contribute to the overall educational experience of the student.
+Suspended students may not attend school sponsored social events, overnight field trips, nor NCS competitions as a spectator for the duration of the suspension.
+Students serving suspensions may not actively participate in competitions, nor attend overnight competitions, conferences, trips, events, etc. Students serving suspensions who are part of a NCS team/club may report to practices to train and/or condition and may attend competitions and be seated with their team, but may not compete until the terms of suspension have been met.
+Students who are 'out of school' suspended may not enter NCS property at any time during the suspension period except for pre-arranged guardian/student conferences.
+Suspended students may ride the school bus with principal/designee approval.
+The principal/designee shall report the decision to suspend by telephone or mail to the student's parent/guardian as soon as they can be contacted following the disciplinary process.